risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-aws-kinesis.md

 |primary_key| Required.
 The primary keys of the sink.
 Use ',' to delimit the primary key columns. |

 :::note
-In the Kinesis sink, we use the [PutRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) API to send multiple records in batches, which helps achieve higher throughput.
-However, due to Kinesis limitations, the records might be delivered out of order when using this API.
-Despite this, the current implementation of the Kinesis sink guarantees at-least-once delivery and eventual consistency.
+In the Kinesis sink, we use [PutRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) API to send multiple records in batches to achieve higher throughput.
+Due to the limitations of Kinesis, records might be out of order when using this API.
+Nevertheless, the current implementation of the Kinesis sink guarantees at-least-once delivery and eventual consistency.
 :::

 ## FORMAT and ENCODE options